harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### How to get all services using Harness API ?

- [API](https://apidocs.harness.io/tag/Monitored-Services#operation/getServices) you can use this to fetch the services in specfiic project
+You can use the [Monitored services API get services endpoint](https://apidocs.harness.io/tag/Monitored-Services#operation/getServices) to fetch the services in specific project, or you can use the [Services API get service list endpoint] (https://apidocs.harness.io/tag/Services#operation/getServiceList).

 ####  Getting error Invalid request: API rate limit exceeded for user ID 102833628.
 If you reach out to GitHub Support for help, please include the request ID D775:6578D3C5.